 Using live piano and electronics, Malloy uses a hybrid of his own and Rachmaninoff’s compositions to create a dream-like world that takes us to the darkest recesses of Rachmaninoff’s mind.

-Three-time Tony Award-nominated writer Dave Malloy is a composer and writer of some of the most exciting new music theatre works.
-His best-known piece, Natasha Pierre & the Great Comet of 1812, based on War and Peace, started at Ars Nova in New York before transferring to Broadway’s Imperial Theatre where it played to huge critical and audience acclaim and was nominated for 12 Tony Awards, the highest number of nominations in the 2017 awards season, including Best Musical.
+Dave Malloy is a composer and writer of some of the most exciting new music theatre works.
+His best-known piece, Natasha Pierre & the Great Comet of 1812, based on War and Peace, started at Arts Nova in New York before transferring to Broadway’s Imperial Theatre where it played to huge critical and audience acclaim and was nominated for 12 Tony Awards, the highest number of nominations in the 2017 awards season, including Best Musical.